Cutlery-Drawer/simh/doc/vax_doc.rst

 The type options can be used only when a unit is not attached to a file.
 ``RAUSER`` is a "user specified" disk;
-the user can specify the size of the disk in either MB (1000000 bytes) or logical block numbers (LBN's, 512 bytes each).
+the user can specify the size of the disk in either MB (1000000 bytes) or logical block numbers (LBNs, 512 bytes each).
 The minimum size is 5MB;
 the maximum size is 2GB without extended file support, 1TB with extended file support.

 Units can also be set ``ENABLED`` or ``DISABLED``.